 (h) where an offence is disclosed — institute proceedings against that person in respect of that offence.

+(1a) In subregulation (1)(a), (d), (g) and (h) —

+“person” includes —

+(a) if the person is a member of, or otherwise concerned in the management of, a firm that holds a licence — the firm; and

+(b) if the person is a director of, or otherwise concerned in the management of, a body corporate that holds a licence — the body corporate.

 (2) Before deciding whether a matter may be disposed of satisfactorily without cancelling or suspending the licence of the person, the Director may request the Board to give the Director advice on that matter and the Board is to comply with that request.

 (3) If a person chooses to give the Director an explanation referred to in subregulation (1)(b) in person, the explanation may be given that way by —